mdyd-dev/platformos-payments/README.md

 ### Template customization

-When the gateway_request_form is included on a page, a predefined template for gthe iven request_type is rendered.
+When the gateway_request_form is included on a page, a predefined template for the given request_type is rendered.
 For the Stripe module, you will find all those templates [here](https://github.com/mdyd-dev/platformos-payments-stripe/tree/master/public/views/partials/templates).
 If you need to customize them, use the `gateway_template` configuration option to pass the partial view of your choice.

 Example: